 But to hear The Journal tell it, Borzi’s plan caused “bipartisan horror” in the House of Representatives, when she described the DOL’s intention “to broaden the definition of ‘fiduciary’ and submit a large swathe of investment advisers, brokers, and other to more regulation and legal liability.”
 What’s more, in the Journal’s view, compelling IRA advisors to put their clients’ interests first would have myriad other dire consequences, too: “Brokers would have to weigh the cost of higher regulatory compliance against staying in the business.
 Investors would pay more for trades and advice and have fewer investment choices.
 Investment educational seminars would likely halt in many cases, lest organizers think they’ll be held liable as a fiduciary for giving general investment advice.”

 My heavens.
 I’m surprised The Journal didn’t also suggest that Social Security would become insolvent, the housing market would collapse, and the economy would go into recession.
 Oh, wait, that’s already happened, hasn’t it?
-In response to the WSJ’s claims of impending doom, Borzi calmly and rightly cited "widespread conflicts of interest in the marketplace for retirement advisory services, adding: ‘There is a great deal of evidence that these conflicts have resulted in lower returns and higher fees for retirement investors,
+In response to the WSJ’s claims of impending doom, Borzi calmly and rightly cited “widespread conflicts of interest in the marketplace for retirement advisory services, adding: ‘There is a great deal of evidence that these conflicts have resulted in lower returns and higher fees for retirement investors, as reflected in the Department’s own investigations and cases, SEC and GAO reports, published securities cases, academic literature and other sources.”

 Now, here’s the interesting part: The Journal editors don’t deny any of the DOL’s claims.
 In fact, they seemed to agree that the unmitigated conflicts of interest arising from the lack of a fiduciary duty to IRA investors does result in lower returns and higher fees, and essentially responded: “So what?”.